amrmgdy02/Fawry-Task-2/README.md

 ## Screenshots

-Screenshots of the application output are available in the repository to show the various features and functionality in action.
+Screenshots of the application output are available in the *screenshots directory* to show the various features and functionality in action.

 ## Requirements